AlAmin-Kabir/Python-Learning-file/README.md

-Hi
+Hi<br>
-This is my PYTHON TUTORIAL process and related pages...all Details.
+This is my PYTHON TUTORIAL process and related pages...all Details.<br>
 --------------------------------INDEX--------------------------------
 1. Variables
 2. Receiving Input